 In theory polarized lenses should be better than plain lenses but in reality that is not always the case.
 Low quality polarized lenses can cause headaches, distort vision and lead to eye problems and blindness.
 Note that polarized lenses are no better or worse than plain lenses at eliminating harmful UV radiation, just make sure you only buy sunglasses with 100% UV protection.

 Low quality polarized lenses.

 Really low quality polarized lenses are made from laminating the polarized film (a very soft PVA material that is heated and stretched to form long chain molecules, causing them to align in one direction) is then sandwiched between thin sheets of acrylic or acetate.
-These cheap polarized lenses scratch really easy and also have distortion due to the thin lens distorting the polarized layer which causes headaches and eye fatigue, a common problem reported by many customers.
-Due to the distortion and low quality polarized sheet material used in these lenses they have been known to only eliminate as little as 30% of the reflected glare.
+These cheap polarized lenses scratch really easy and have distortion due to the thin lens distorting the polarized layer which causes headaches and eye fatigue, a common problem reported by many customers.
+Due to the distortion and low quality polarized sheet material used in these lenses they have been known to only cut as little as 30% of the reflected glare.
 These lenses should always be avoided, especially for children who are harder on sunglasses.

 High quality polarized lenses.

 High quality polarized lenses start with the same process of heating and stretching a soft PVA material to form long chain molecules, causing them to align in one direction.
 But done very accurately with high quality material so it can eliminate all polarized glare.
 This polarized sheet is then laminated between two high quality polycarbonate lenses or glass lenses.
 To avoid distortion of the polarized sheet the finished lenses should be around 2mm thick for polycarbonate.
 Don’t buy thinner lenses they will cause headaches and eye fatigue, a common problem reported by many customers.
 Of cause these high quality polarized lenses do cost more.